Halliday Reeves

 How to renew Indefinite Leave to Remain Card

 The document that may need to be renewed if you hold ILR is the Biometric Residence Permit.
 If you have ILR and your BRP is due to expire shortly, you can apply to renew the BRP online using the government website and their BRP replacement service.
-You will need to fill in the form and pay the fee of £56 for a new BRP.
-If you also need to provide your biometric information again, which is your photograph and fingerprints, there is a fee of £19.20 for this.

 In addition, you will need to provide a range of other documentation, including evidence that you have been continuously resident in the UK.